Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 | Fixture wire taps from branch circuits (permitted sizes/lengths) | e.g. 18 AWG up to 15 m (50 ft) on 15/20 A; 16 AWG up to 30 m (100 ft) on 15/20 A; larger sizes for higher OCPD | These are tap allowances for fixture wire when supplied by a branch circuit. | 240.5(B)(2) |

-The current carried by a power cable system heats the conductor.
+The current carried by a power wire system heats the conductor.
 The maximum operating temperature of the insulation limits how hot the conductor can run in service.
+Ampacity and resistivity values are typically specified at a reference temperature, and any deviation from this reference temperature requires the use of correction factors to ensure accurate calculations.
 The NEC lists these ratings by insulation type in Table 310.4(1); ampacity selection is then made from Tables 310.16–310.19, with any required ambient and adjustment factors applied, and finally limited by the temperature rating of terminations per 110.14(C).
 NEC treats these as maximum operating temperatures (e.g., 60 °C, 75 °C, 90 °C).

 ℹ️ The calculator picks the ampacity column that matches the conductor’s temperature rating (60/75/90 °C) from the ampacity tables, then applies corrections.
 The final usable ampacity cannot exceed the rating of the terminations (110.14(C)).